-- i.
-Nonconsensual communication including in-person communication, telephone calls, voice messages, text messages, email messages, social networking site postings, instant messages, postings of images or information on websites, written letters or notes, gifts, or any other communications that are undesired and/or place another person in fear; - ii.
-Following, pursuing, waiting, or showing up uninvited at a workplace, place of residence, classroom, or other location(s) frequented by the person being targeted; - iii.
-Surveillance and other types of observation, whether by physical proximity or electronic means; - iv.
-Trespassing; - v.
-Vandalism; - vi.
-Nonconsensual touching; - vii.
-Direct physical and/or verbal threats against a person being targeted or that person's friends, family members, or animals; - viii.
-Gathering of information about a person from that person's family, friends, co-workers, or classmates; - ix.
-Manipulating and controlling behaviors such as threats to harm oneself or threats to harm someone close to the target of the behaviors; or - x.
+- 1. Nonconsensual communication including in-person communication, telephone calls, voice messages, text messages, email messages, social networking site postings, instant messages, postings of images or information on websites, written letters or notes, gifts, or any other communications that are undesired and/or place another person infear; - 2.
+Following, pursuing, waiting, or showing up uninvited at a workplace, place of residence, classroom, or other location(s) frequented by the person being targeted; - 3.
+Surveillance and other types of observation, whether by physical proximity or electronic means; - 4.
+Trespassing; - 5.
+Vandalism; - 6.
+Nonconsensual touching; - 7.
+Direct physical and/or verbal threats against a person being targeted or that person's friends, family members, or animals; - 8.
+Gathering of information about a person from that person's family, friends, co-workers, or classmates; - 9.
+Manipulating and controlling behaviors such as threats to harm oneself or threats to harm someone close to the target of the behaviors; or - 10.
 Defamation or slander of the person being targeted.

-Appendix C: Support Measures
+Appendix D: Support Measures